FINEST JADEITE JADE

-When matching jadeite beads, manufactures must pay critical attention to the colour, transparency, texture, symmetry of cut, and size.
-The matching process is strenuous, and this explains why a jade necklace in Singapore can sell for an extremely high price.
+When matching jadeite jade beads, manufactures must pay critical attention to the colour, transparency, texture, symmetry of cut, and size.
+You can attach a jadeite jade pendant from Singapore to a jadeite jade necklace for an overall classy look.

-Jade bracelets and bangles are also an essential part of jewellery collection.
+Jadeite Jade bracelets and bangles are also an essential part of jewellery collection.
 Jade bangles were first made from nephrite in China thousands of years ago.
-Since the discovery of a new form of jade stone, jadeite bracelets and bangles are still highly sought after by collectors.
+Since the discovery of a new form of jade stone, jadeite jade bracelets and bangles are highly sought after by collectors.

-Jade bangle in Singapore price is subject to carving, with some bangles being hololiths.
+Jadeite Jade bangle in Singapore price is subject to carving, with some bangles being hololiths.
 However, fashioning each piece of jewellery from a single rough stone results in the loss of a great deal of weight.
-Due to this reason, a hololith jade bangle in Singapore tends to be costlier than a bangle that comprises several pieces of jade joined with hinges of precious metal.

-When picking jade jewellery in Singapore, make sure to find a material with intense colours.
-Watch out for flaws and cracks, even if it means using a magnifying glass to take an in-depth look at the piece you're about to buy.
+When picking jadeite jade jewellery in Singapore, make sure to find a material with intense colours or good translucency.
+Watch out for flaws like dents, black inclusions or cracks.

-It's also advisable to keep jade pieces away when engaging in outdoor activities or handling chemicals.
+It's also advisable to keep jadeite jade pieces away when engaging in outdoor activities or handling chemicals.

-If you are wondering where to buy jade in Singapore, Li-Hong Jade is your one-stop store for all your jade and jadeite needs.
-You can bet on the genuineness of our jade jewellery, ranging from pendants, earrings, to bangles.
-Whether you are looking for a jadeite engagement ring or jade bracelet in Singapore, our store boasts a massive collection of jade pieces for reinvented, modern, and classy looks.
+If you are wondering where to buy jadeite jade in Singapore, Li-Hong Jade is your one-stop store for all your jade and jadeite jade needs.
+You can bet on the genuineness of our jadeite jade jewellery, ranging from pendants, earrings, to bangles.
+Whether you are looking for a jadeite jade engagement ring or jadeite jade bracelet in Singapore, our store boasts a massive collection of jadeite jade pieces for reinvented, modern, and classy looks.

-We also customize jadeite jewellery to our customer's liking by creating new designs or modify the existing design based on the size, shape, and colour of the jadeite.
+We also customize jadeite jade jewellery to our customer's liking by creating new designs or modify the existing design based on the size, shape, and colour of the jadeite jade.
 Trust our friendly and helpful staff to guide you through the selection so that you pick a piece that suits your preferences and desire.